• All intakes require approval from intake staff

 Space for new cats opens up when our resident adoption center cats or foster cats are adopted.
 We never euthanize as a method of population control or to make room for new cats.
 Cats in our care have a home with us until adopted.

-All cats must be friendly and adoptable to come in to the Town Cats’ system.
 Our goal is to help as many cats as possible by taking in friendly, healthy, homeless cats from our community shelters and getting them adopted as quickly as possible into good homes.
 It is not our policy to accept feral or semi-feral cats and confine them in a shelter.

 Residency at Town Cats is temporary.
 Every social cat in our care deserves a home and a family.
 Every unsocial/feral cat deserves a working cat placement in a managed cat colony.